snowplow-archive/snowplow.github.com/_posts/2015-07-10-introducing-our-2015-summer-interns.md

 ## Justine Courty: Apache Spark, d3.js and marketing attribution

 [Justine Courty] [justine] joins us in the Snowplow office in London as a Data Science intern this summer.

-YALI TO ADD
+Justine's internship has been experimenting with extending the Snowplow data pipeline to:

+1. Process enriched events in Spark, with a particular focus on aggregating user journeys based on the sequence of specific events in those journeys.
+(A class of analysis that is particularly badly suited to SQL.)
+2. Load the aggregates into a DynamoDB 'serving layer'
+3. Visualize the data in innovative ways using D3.js

+In particular, Justine has prototyped the above pipeline for marketing attribution pathways.
+You can see and interact with Justine's visualization in her excellent blog post [analyzing marketing attribution data with d3.js] [justine-blog-post].

+Justine has a wealth of data science experience prior to joining the Snowplow team.
+She completed a data analysis internship at [SoundCloud][soundcloud] earlier this year and completed her BSC in Biotechnology at Imperial College London, last year: her final year project was "Computational 3D image analysis: software development towards understanding the molecular basis of torque generation by the bacterial flagellar motor".

 ## Vincent Ohprecio: analytics on write with Spark Streaming and AWS Lambda